Why should I do YOGA?

 Types of Yoga

 1) Vinyasa Flow (flowing movements) - faster paced flowing sequence of postures that gives you a great workout.
 Great to sync your movement with breathing focusing your mind and giving a great aerobic workout.
 This is my favorite type.
-William Truebridge (world record free diver) explains in his book OXYGEN (see book review on this site) that these flowing movements helps purify nerve channels (nadis) so that energy can travel more freely through the body during the breath work.
+William Truebridge (world record free diver) explains in his book OXYGEN (check out my book review ) that these flowing movements helps purify nerve channels (nadis) so that energy can travel more freely through the body during the breath work.
 Williams hours of training have had the effect of tonifying major nerve channels in his system.

 3) Kundalini - this type involves chanting and repetitive phrases linked in with mudras or hand positions.
 Less energetic and positions are held longer.
 It's said to create energy.
 It also helps with breaking the cycle of food or drink to manage emotions.
 This is my least favourite.
 I get a little uncomfortable with the chanting.